geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 **Editors**: (optional)  Specify people who help complete tasks in your garden as a comma-separated list of usernames.
 By adding their username, they will be able to create, update, and delete beds, plantings, tasks, outcomes, and so forth.
 You can add or subtract editors at any time in the **Update Garden Screen.**

-**Initial Bed Name**: Add the name of one garden bed.
+**Initial Bed Name**: (Optional) All Gardens must have at least one Bed.
 Beds can represent literal garden beds, pots/containers, a greenhouse, or other locations where you grow food.
-Additional beds can be added in the **Timeline Screen** (more instructions below)
+The default name for the initial bed is "01".
+If you want to change the Bed name, edit this field.

 Bed names must be:
-* 20 characters long or less
+* 1-20 characters long
 * Made of letters, numbers, and spaces.
 No special characters.
 * You don't need to include the word "bed", we'll do that for you!

+Additional beds can be added in the **Timeline Screen** (more instructions below)

 **Community or school garden?**  Check this box if this is a community or school garden.
 There are special badges for gardeners that participate in these group efforts!